lsm/SocketMQ/README.md

 [![Build Status](https://travis-ci.org/lsm/SocketMQ.svg?branch=master)](https://travis-ci.org/lsm/SocketMQ)
 [![Coverage Status](https://coveralls.io/repos/github/lsm/SocketMQ/badge.svg?branch=master)](https://coveralls.io/github/lsm/SocketMQ?branch=master)

-Lightweight stream oriented messaging library.
+Lightweight stream oriented full-stack messaging library.

 ## Messaging Types
 SocketMQ supports `req/rep` and `pub/sub` messaging patterns.
 Messaging pattern is high level concept of how messages should be handled on sending and receiving.
 It's `client/server & transport agnostic` which means you can use all 4 types of messaging pattern no matter you are connected to a server or being connected from a client with any of the transports supported.